suaveolent/hoymiles-wifi/README.md

 **Disclaimer: This library is not affiliated with Hoymiles.
 It is an independent project developed to provide tools for interacting with Hoymiles HMS-XXXXW-2T series micro-inverters featuring integrated WiFi DTU.
 Any trademarks or product names mentioned are the property of their respective owners.**

+## Supported Devices

+The library was successfully tested with:

+ - Hoymiles HMS-800W-2T
+ - Hoymiles DTU WLite

 ## Installation